Hari Nef: Acting

+Nef starred in the 2023 HBO drama series The Idol followed by a role in Barbie directed by Greta Gerwig.

 Writing

-Nef has written profiles on various artists and cultural figures including director John Waters, singer/actress Cristina Ortiz Rodriguez, Javier Calvo and Javier Ambrossi's Spanish biographical series Veneno, and painter Nash Glynn.
+Nef has written profiles on various artists and cultural figures including director John Waters, singer/actress Cristina Ortiz Rodriguez, Javier Calvo and Javier Ambrossi's Spanish biographical series Veneno, painter Nash Glynn, and Lucas Hilderbrand's book, “The Bars Are Ours."
 Nef wrote a regular sex advice and experience column for Sarah Nicole Prickett's Adult magazine.
-Her writing has appeared in Artforum, Dazed, Vice, Original Plumbing, L'Officiel, and BlackBook.
+Her writing has appeared in The New York Times, Artforum, Dazed, Vice, Original Plumbing, L'Officiel, and BlackBook.

 Modeling

 In 2014, Nef was on the cover of Frische Magazine.
 That same year, she was placed at number 68 on Dazed's 100 list.
 Nef also moved to the top of the Dazed Readers 100, ranking number one overall, and appeared in the i-D Pre-Fall Issue twice.

 In 2015, she again walked shows during New York Fashion Week, including Adam Selman, VFiles, Vejas, Degen, and Eckhaus Latta once more.
 In May of the same year, Nef was signed to IMG Models, making her the first openly transgender model signed to that agency.
 In the summer of 2015, Nef was cast in the second season of Amazon Prime's Transparent, which debuted in December 2015.
 She also starred in The Drums' music video "There Is Nothing Left" in August.
 The Forward newspaper included her in the Forward 50, a list of the year's 50 most influential Jewish-Americans.

 Elle printed special collectors' covers for their September 2016 issue, and one of them featured Nef, which was the first time an openly transgender woman had been on the cover of a major commercial British magazine.

 In January 2017, Nef starred in a television commercial for the L'Oréal Paris True Match line alongside Blake Lively, Lara Stone, and Xiao Wen Ju.
 The campaign was premiered at the 2017 Golden Globe Awards telecast.

-Nef walked nine runways at Spring/Summer 2023’s Fashion Month in New York.
+Nef walked nine runways during New York Fashion Week for the Spring/Summer 2023 season.